Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 What’s the difference between MBSR and MSC?

 Both are evidence-based 8-week mindfulness programs, but they have different emphases.
-MBSR focuses on stress reduction, body awareness, and learning to respond rather than react to the demands of life.
-MSC focuses specifically on self-compassion — learning to treat yourself with the same kindness you'd offer a good friend.
+MBSR focuses on stress reduction by cultivating mindfulness, a present moment awareness that leads to responding rather than reacting to thoughts, emotions, sensations, urges, and to others and all of life.
+MSC focuses specifically on self-compassion: learning to treat yourself with the same kindness you’d offer a good friend.

 What is the orientation session?